ui5-community/ui5-ecosystem-showcase/packages/cds-plugin-ui5/README.md

 The returned app pages will be added to the welcome page within the respective mount path.

+## Hints

+This section includes hints for the usage of the `cds-plugin-ui5` with other tools.

+### JEST

+The `cds-plugin-ui5` doesn't work with JEST out of the box as it internally is using dynamic imports to load helpers from the UI5 tooling.
+JEST fails with a `segmentation fault` error and therefore, the `cds-plugin-ui5` is disabled when running in context of JEST.
+It can be forcefully enabled by setting the environment variable `CDS_PLUGIN_UI5_ACTIVE=true`.
+But in this case you need to at least use Node.js 21 (https://github.com/nodejs/node/issues/35889) and you need to enable the experimental support for ES modules (https://jestjs.io/docs/ecmascript-modules).
+This enables the `cds-plugin-ui5` to run in context of JEST.

 ## Support

 Please use the GitHub bug tracking system to post questions, bug reports or to create pull requests.